-These gorgeous DIY alcohol ink bookmarks would make a great handmade gift for book lovers!
+These gorgeous DIY alcohol ink bookmarks would make a great handmade gift for book lovers (or product to sell at a craft fair)!
 Each one looks so pretty and unique—and if you’ve never worked with alcohol ink before, this project is the perfect way to start!

 This post may contain affiliate links, which means we may receive a commission, at no extra cost to you, if you make a purchase through a link.
 We only endorse products, services and merchants that we have personally used/tested and consider of the highest quality standard.
 Please see our full disclosure for further information.